 Identity marketing is an approach to customer acquisition in which brands use personalized offers to engage consumer communities.
 For example, Converse gives a 10% discount to all college students, and T-Mobile gives the military a 50% off its plans.

 Identity marketing is a powerful form of personalization because it targets groups that share an important aspect of their identity, such as their life stage or occupation.

 When a brand provides members of these groups with a personalized offer, they feel rewarded for who they are, which motivates them to act.
 More than 4 in 5 consumers say these kinds of offers make them more likely to shop at a brand, and nearly half say the offers make them purchase sooner.

 For identity marketing campaigns to be effective, however, brands need to confirm that the customers redeeming the offers are truly eligible for them.

 The Importance of Customer Verification

 Customer verification is a critical step in an identity marketing campaign because it protects the integrity of the offer.
-Members of the consumer tribe need to know the offer is truly just for them, or it loses its appeal.
+Members of the consumer community need to know the offer is truly just for them, or it loses its appeal.

 Customer verification also protects a brand’s reputation.
 When consumers know ineligible customers can take advantage of a personalized offer, it hurts a brand.
 Four in five consumers would shop with a brand less often, and half would lose trust in the brand.

 Finally, customer verification prevents discount abuse.
-Brands run identity marketing programs to specifically engage members of a consumer tribe.
+Brands run identity marketing programs to specifically engage members of a consumer community.
 When fraudsters can redeem an offer, it cuts into a brand’s margins and weakens its strategy.

 How Digital Verification Supports Customer Verification